Torus bundle Liouville domains are stably Weinstein

-The goal of this section and the next is to define the \textit{box fold}, the basic local perturbation we use to construct Liouville homotopies.
-Given a Liouville domain, a box fold is a graphical perturbation in the contactization of the domain designed to introduce singularites to the Liouville vector field.
-In particular, a box fold is a smooth approximation of the indicator function $\mathbf{1}_B$ of some subset $B$ of the Liouville domain.
-The original idea is due to \cite{honda2019convex}.
+The goal of this section and the next is to define the \textit{box fold}, originally due to \cite{honda2019convex}.
+Box folds are graphs in the contactization of smooth approximations of the indicator function $\mathbf{1}_B$ of certain subsets $B$ of a Liouville domain.

-On a high level, the effect of a graphical perturbation to a Liouville domain is straightforward.
-Namely, if $(W,\lambda)$ is a Liouville domain with Liouville vector field $X_{\lambda}$ and $F:W \to \R$ is a smooth function, there is an induced Liouville homotopy from $(W,\lambda)$ to $(W, dF + \lambda)$.
+The effect of a graphical perturbation to a Liouville domain $(W,\lambda)$ is straightforward.
+Namely if $F:W \to \R$ is a smooth function, there is an induced Liouville homotopy from $(W,\lambda)$ to $(W, dF + \lambda)$.
 The Liouville vector field of the latter is $X_F + X_{\lambda}$, where $X_F$ is the Hamiltonian vector field of $F$ with respect to $d\lambda$.